dsambrano/good_coding_practices/_posts/2022-10-03-package_managers.md

 So never again will you need to Google `Spotify download` and find the correct OS and install.
 Instead you just type `brew install --cask spotify` and everything will be downloaded for you.
 Uh-oh you got some updates, well `brew update` will handle all of them all at once.
-They are a huge time saver, and since they work from the command-line, you programmatically set them to run whenever you want.
+They are a huge time saver, and since they work from the command-line, you can programmatically set them to run whenever you want.
-So for example, I have a script that installs all my apps whenever I get a new computer, which uses a package manager.
+So for example, I have a script that installs all my apps whenever I get a new computer, which uses a package manager ([check out the script here][github]).

 ## General Syntax

-In general, all the package managers have the following syntaxt.
+In general, all the package managers have the following syntax.
 To install a package use

 ```bash